 Neurological damage – Nerves do not regenerate as well as other human tissues, and dog bites that cause neurological damages may result in numbness, tingling, or even the loss of mobility in certain parts of the body.

 Infection – Contrary to popular belief, dogs’ mouths are not actually more sanitary than our own.
 The reality is that dogs’ mouths contain millions of bacteria that could potentially infect a wound.
 In some cases, an infection develops long after a bite has occurred but while a wound is still healing.

 Emotional trauma – A dog attack can be a traumatizing experience.
 For some people, an attack may trigger an emotional response that significantly affects their lives.
-Some may develop a fear of dogs that keeps them from enjoying activities they once enjoyed, due to the ubiquity of household pets.
+Some may develop a fear of dogs that keep them from enjoying activities they once enjoyed, due to the ubiquity of household pets.
 These and other emotional issues may be compensable through a personal injury case arising from a dog bite.

 The laws regarding dog bite injuries can be complicated and vary greatly from state to state.
 Consequently, anyone who has been injured in a dog bite should discuss their case with an experienced lawyer in their jurisdiction.
 Contact Gabriel Levin, Esq., and The Levin Firm to find out how to best proceed.
 Call (215) 825-5183 so we can help protect you or your loved one’s rights and interests.

 Rear-end accidents are one of the most common and dangerous types of accident in which you can be involved.
 In many cases, the driver in the front vehicle has no idea a collision is about …September 15, 2017

 Involvement in an accident that results in an injury to oneself is not something most people expect.
 Car wrecks are often violent and traumatic and tend to leave those involved shaken, confused, and uncertain about …September 8, 2017